starogre/keyboard-site/README.md

 ## Troubleshooting

 - If `codex` commands fail, re-run `codex login` to refresh auth.
-- Ensure the terminal has access to Node binaries (restart the shell after installing via Homebrew).
+- Ensure the terminal can find the Node binaries (restart the shell after installing via Homebrew or update your `PATH`).
 - Delete `node_modules` and retry `npm install` if dependencies become inconsistent.

 ## License